UFO-101/IOI/README.md

+## This is a fork of [redwoodresearch/Easy-Transformer](https://github.com/redwoodresearch/Easy-Transformer) with updated deterministic prompt generation.
+This is to verify that my library [UFO-101/auto-circuit](https://github.com/UFO-101/auto-circuit) can exactly reproduce the IOI results

 This repository contains the code for all experiments in the paper "Interpretability in the Wild: a Circuit for Indirect Object Identification in GPT-2 Small" (Wang et al, 2022).

 <img src="https://i.imgur.com/iptFVBc.png">